Feerdus95/fcc-issueTracker/README.md

 This project is configured for easy deployment on Render.
 It includes:

-1. **`start-render.js`** - A special startup file that ensures proper port binding for Render
+1. **Server Configuration** - The main server.js file is designed to work seamlessly in all environments
-2. **`Procfile`** - Defines the web process for cloud platforms
+2. **Procfile** - Defines the web process for cloud platforms

 To deploy on Render:

 1. Connect your GitHub repository to Render
 2. Create a new Web Service
-3. Set the following:
+3. Use these settings:
    - Build Command: `npm install`
-   - Start Command: `npm start`
+   - Start Command: `node server.js`

 4. Set environment variables:
-   - `PORT`: 3000 (or any other port)
+   - `PORT`: 3000 (or any port assigned by Render)
    - `NODE_ENV`: production

-The application includes special logic to ensure it works correctly in all environments, including test mode on cloud platforms.
+The application is designed to start correctly regardless of environment, making it robust for cloud deployment.

 ## 🧪 Testing